“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 - Outgoing personality

-The time requirements will vary depending on the type and number of hikes you take on.
-All time requirements will be explained before you sign up for a specific task and may range from a couple of hours, to a couple of days’ worth of work.
+The time commitment will vary depending on the type and the number of hikes a volunteer leads.
+Before signing up, these requirements will be explained and may range from a couple of hours to several days.

-All hike leaders will receive an overview of the Conservancy, and training specific to the projects they take on.
-You will be paired with an experienced staff member to provide oversight, training and assistance throughout your volunteering!
+Hike leaders will receive an overview of the Conservancy and training for the work as a hike leader.
+GTRLC will pair volunteers with an experienced staff member who will provide ongoing oversight, training, and assistance.